 Direct X is basically an API from Microsoft whose sole purpose is to function and manage minute-to-minute tasks on your system, most specifically running games and other multimedia components efficiently.
 Currently, the most used versions of the API include Direct X 10, 11, and 12.

-However, in most video games on PC, Direct X 12 is known to cause issues for a large number of gamers which isn’t anything new considering the API Version may run the best in some cases, while in others, worse.
-So with a game such as The Callisto Protocol, we found that using Direct X 11 was the way to go since Direct X 12 was causing issues and the game generally ran better on the former after a couple of tests from our end.
+However, in most video games on PC, Direct X 12 is known to cause issues for a large number of gamers, which isn’t anything new considering the API version may run the best in some cases while in others, it is worse.
+So with a game such as The Callisto Protocol, we found that using Direct X 11 was the way to go since Direct X 12 was causing issues, and the game generally ran better on the former after a couple of tests from our end.

 The Display settings pertain to different options associated with your monitor such as the resolution and brightness, the latter of which comes down to personal preference.
 The options included in this section do not tend to conflict with your performance too much but it is worth revising them just in case before you dive into the game for the first time.

 Unless you have a proper reason to run the game while in Borderless to manage side tasks, it is advised that you run the game in Fullscreen as it will allow your PC to focus all of its resources on running the game as smoothly as possible.
 Survival Horror video games such as the Callisto Protocol are best experienced with coherent immersion, so running it in Fullscreen will undoubtedly provide that comfort.

 It is a no-brainer to use the gold standard 1920 x 1080p resolution but in case you might want to squeeze in a little bit more framerate, then it is highly advised that you run the game at a lower resolution.
 It will decrease the image quality, but you will surely face a boost in performance so it is up to you if you want to tweak it to your liking or not in Callisto Protocol.